Wills are for everyone, not just for the rich and famous

 Wills provide the best way to ensure your wishes are captured while you are alive.
 Too many people die having believed they had plenty of time to draw up a Will, because they were young, or in sound health.
 But the truth is we are all on borrowed time, never knowing when it is our turn to depart.
 However, it is important to remember that Wills are only valuable when they are valid and relevant.
 To this end, we recommend you seek the advice of a specialist in the field of Wills and Probate.
 A Solicitor will ensure you consider all aspects of what your Will needs to contain and draft a Will that truly encapsulates your needs.

-Bennett Griffin are award-winning Solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our Wills, Trusts, and Probate department can advise and assist you in relation to creating a Will.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 Please note this article does not constitute legal advice.